Essentials of Visual Storytelling for Wedding Photographers

 Remember to revisit tables if new guests arrive, which will probably take up quite a lot of your time but it’s important to keep an eye on the main wedding party and make sure you get lots of photos of them interacting with their guests and having a good time.

 In the evening, the most important event will likely be the first dance.
-Be prepared to physically move around the dance floor to get the best angles and also be sure to capture the delighted faces of the watching guests.
+Be prepared to physically move around the dance floor to get the best angles and also be sure to capture the delighted of the watching guests.

 Finally, It’s Over!